 8. DIY Marble Runs

 Your students can have another exercise in engineering by building marble runs across the classroom.
 In this exercise, students can learn how to support and move the marble from one side of the room to the other using elements of science that they learned in previous classes, like gravity and the laws of motion.

-As with egg drop loaders, you can use many types of materials for this exercise, and you can provide them for your students or ask them to bring what they think will be helpful.
-Cutting paper towel rolls in half is an excellent way to create a track that your students can use.
+Different materials can be used for this exercise as with the egg drop loaders.
+You can either provide the materials for the activity or ask your students to bring in items they think may be helpful.
+Cutting paper towel rolls in half is an excellent way to create a track your students can use.

 Integrating STEM Activities Into Middle School Playgrounds

 Playgrounds are a great place for middle school kids to explore STEM subjects.
 Teachers can bring students outside to use the open spaces to conduct experiments if they need more room than the classroom can provide.
 Further, schools can invest in dynamic and innovative equipment to explore movement and other scientific concepts they learned in class.

 Whether students are guided by teachers or explore by themselves, playground equipment can further classroom education in an environment where kids feel safe to test theories and observe results.
 Inclusive playground equipment allows students of all ages and abilities to play, explore and learn together.